shelbylee6/ACMP2400_Final_Project/README.md

 - Triggers use push and pull request - no unauthenticated workflow dispatch
 - Actions use verified/offical actions where possible

+Note on workflow trigger: This pipeline uses workflow_dispatch intentionally.
+Because each run provisions and destroys live cloud infrastructure, automatic triggering on every push would cause unnecessary cloud costs and uncontrolled resource churn during development.
+Manual invocation ensures deliberate control over when infrastructure is deployed.

 # Deployment

 The application is deployed to Azure and accessible at: http://your-public-domain:8000